Category: Pharmaceuticals and Biotechnology

 In vitro model of heart failure with preserved enjection fraction (HFpEF)

-Researcher: Prof. Oren Caspi
+Researcher: Dr. Oren Caspi

 Heart failure with preserved ejection fraction (HFpEF) is a non-infectious pandemic affecting more than 1% of the general population and more than 10% of individuals over the age of 65.
 Currently, there are no effective treatments for HFpEF, mainly due...